Last Updated on November 8, 2024

 Is TYRE recycling profitable?

 Tire recycling can be profitable, especially when the recycled materials are repurposed into valuable products such as rubber mulch, athletic turf, or other commercial applications.
-However, profitability depends on factors like technology used, scale of operations, and market demand for recycled products.
+However, profitability depends on factors like the technology used, the scale of operations, and the market demand for recycled products.

 How much is the NYS tire recycling fee?